 Communicate: Ongoing employee relations.
 Constant communication during this unprecedented time is very important for the well-being of the employees and business continuity.
 Notify employees regarding their return to work.
 Engage in dialogue and provide reasonable accommodations to employees who may be more vulnerable to COVID-19.
 If possible, offer resources to help manage with stress, anxiety, and overall wellness.
 These are difficult times and having resources to help can be very beneficial to your staff.

 Another more stringent and costly action is to implement an employee screening program to check for fever and COVID-19 symptoms.
 This includes having the proper medical staff on site to take the temperature of employees as they enter the building and refuse admittance to those that show symptoms or feel ill.
 Although this may be effective in limiting the spread of the virus, this could be an expensive measure for companies to undertake.

 Being a small company, MicroAutomation understands the struggles companies are going through.
 We want to provide a safe working environment for our employees to return to, but we cannot afford to break the bank to do so.
 Utilizing our experiences in Emergency Response Services to help save lives, we desperately wanted to draw off that to help our community and our nation to help prevent the spread of this deadly virus.
-We decided to leverage our OmniMonitor product to do text illness monitoring.
+We decided to leverage our OmniMonitor product to do omnichannel (text, voice calls, email and social media messaging) illness monitoring.

 MicroAutomation has had great success with public health agencies around the country that are utilizing MicroAutomation’s OmniMonitor Software-as-a-Service (SaaS) to set up campaigns to text their employees (or public participants) daily, asking if they had any symptoms that may be related to COVID-19.
 With simple Yes/No responses from their staff, they monitor symptoms, check on them daily, track who they had been in contact with, and create alerts for their management teams to monitor.